Facebook Instagram Twitter RSS Feed PodBean Back to top on side

 Annotation

-Current electronic power device market is mostly covered by Si (<1kV voltage range) and SiC and GaN (up to several kV) devices.
-At present, however, there are practically no semiconductor power devices available for and above the 10-kV range.
+Current power electronic device market is mostly covered by Si (<1kV voltage range) and SiC and GaN (up to several kV) devices.
+However, there are practically no semiconductor power devices available for and above the 10-kV range.
 Gallium oxide (Ga2O3) is a promising ultra-wide bandgap (Eg=4.8–5.3 eV) semiconductor material, which offers technological potential for design of new electronic devices capable of handling this voltage range.
 Such devices can enable development of systems for transportation utilising electric drive (cars, trains, ships, aircrafts) or transformation for high-voltage DC power distribution networks.
-Currently, great research effort is focused on growth of Ga2O3 and development of related electronic devices for power applications.
-The aim of this work will be the preparation and detailed characterization of transistors based on Ga2O3 layers prepared by chemical vapor deposition (CVD) methods available at the Institute of Electrical Engineering SAS.
-The main focus will be on studying the transport and structural properties of the prepared Ga2O3 epitaxial layers to achieve high charge carrier mobility.
-Ga2O3 layers with different crystalline structure and various impurities will be studied.
-Based on the obtained knowledge, the preparation of Ga2O3 transistors and their detailed electrical characterization will be performed.
-The electrical breakdown mechanism of the prepared devices will also be analyzed.
+The aim of the thesis will be the design of power devices (diodes, transistors) for kV region using complex software tools as well as the fabrication of SBDs and MOSFET transistors using state-of-the-art semiconductor technologies available at IEE SAS.
+The mechanism of electrical transport and breakdown of the prepared devices will also be comprehensively analysed.
+The work will be carried out in the framework of a joint project with the Taiwanese partner ITRI (Industrial Technology Research Institute).